 What does that translate to?
 If you’re using four cups (32 ounces) of water, you’ll need 2 ounces (57 grams) of coffee.

 Are you looking for a great siphon coffee maker?
-We recommend the Hario Technica.
+Read our reviews of the 10 best models!

 The Bottom Line